juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 [Madness looks like madness,] Tron reiterated.

-"It feels like you don't understand the question-"
+"It feels like you aren't understanding the question-"

 {Just shut up and listen!} Moni reprimanded.